FerretDB/FerretDB/website/docs/Basic_operations/read.md

 ])
 ```

-To retrieve all documents containing a specific array element and value (`catalog: "printer"`), run the following command:
+To retrieve all documents with a specific array field and value (`catalog: "printer"`), run the following command:

 ```js
 db.employees.find({catalog: "printer"})